 Our History

 Allan D. Rennie Joins: Allan Rennie becomes a partner in 1978.
-He would go on to be a longstanding figure in the
+He would go on to be a longstanding figure in the practice for several decades, contributing to housing, commercial, and

 conservation projects.

 Allan D. Rennie Joins: Allan Rennie becomes a partner in 1978.
-He would go on to be a longstanding figure in the
+He would go on to be a longstanding figure in the practice for several decades, contributing to housing, commercial, and

 conservation projects.